SysKitTeam/docs-point/requirements/permission-requirements.md

 | :--- | :--- | :--- |
 | Access Azure Service Management as organization users | Delegated | Allows SysKit Point to create an additional application in your tenant for safer data access. |

-To allow safer access to your Microsoft 365 tenant data and to use Microsoft Authentication for signing in your users to SysKit Point, two additional app registrations are createdv during the [initial connect](../installation/connect-to-tenant.md) process:
+To allow safer access to your Microsoft 365 tenant data and to use Microsoft Authentication for signing in your users to SysKit Point, two additional app registrations are created during the [initial connect](../installation/connect-to-tenant.md) process:

 * **SysKit Point Service**
 * **SysKit Point Client**